 Why This Ranking: The Knights have a chance to make history this season and come in at No. 4 among California Interscholastic Federation (CIF) teams.
 They return four players with starting experience, nine lettermen and two international transfers that had to sit out the 2023-24 season.
 It’s not just the quantity of returnees, it’s the quality as Yessoufou is one of the best players in the country and a California Mr. Basketball candidate.
 As a junior, Yessoufou averaged 32.3 ppg, 10.2 rpg, 2.1 apg, 2.6 spg and 1.3 bpg while earning first team all-state honors for the second straight year and named Mountain League MVP for the third time in a row.
 Julius Price (19.7 ppg, 4.2 rpg, 7.0 apg) is one of the nation’s best junior point guards.
 With that duo, St. Joe’s will be a threat in each game it plays on a national schedule.
 Morinini (5.4 ppg, 3.0 rpg) started every game as a tenth-grader and will be pushed by the newcomers and Malcolm Price, Julius’ brother, will also push the regulars for more playing time.
 The Knights’ practices will help the team improve and avoid the complacency and monotony of its weak league opponents.

 The Skinny: St. Joe’s has a chance to make history in more than one way.
 The Knights not only are the highest ever preseason ranked team from Santa Barbara County, but also from California’s Central Coast region.
 They have a chance to go down as the best team ever from the region, but some of that history is muffled for two reasons.
 One, it wasn’t that long ago St. Joseph was part of the CIF Southern Section and two, it has been placed in both the North and South regional playoffs the past three years as part of the CIF Central Section.
 In 2022 and 2024, the Knights lost in the SoCal open playoffs, but in 2023 were the NorCal open champions.
 Although coach Tom Mott (486-204) is a bit concerned about keeping sharp in league play and only having two double-digit scorers last season, he’s excited about the strides Bare and Eyita made in the offseason.
 Eyita is rapidly developing into one of the better forwards in the national class of 2027 and depth is provided by Mantas Rimkus (6-2, 2025) and Matas Siskauskas (6-6, 2025) and Elijah Ormond (6-5, 2027).
 Rimkus averaged 25 ppg on last year’s JayVee team.
-St. Joseph will play in the Philippines over Thanksgiving week, in the Sunshine Series at the City of Palms Tournament in Florida in December, at the Arby’s Classic in Bristol, Tenn.
+St. Joseph will play in the Philippines over Thanksgiving week, in the Sunshine Series at the City of Palms Tournament in Florida in December, at The Classic in Bristol, Tenn.
 (Dec.
 26-31) along with Bartlett of Tennessee, Calvary Christian Academy of Florida, Milton of Georgia and Orem of Utah.
 St. Joseph plays Holy Innocent’s of Georgia at the Spalding Hoophall Classic (Jan.
 18), at the De La Salle MLK Classic (Jan.
 20) and at the Crush in the Valley in Napa (Jan.
 25).

 34. (NR) Winston-Salem Christian (Winston-Salem, N.C.)
 34-9

-Key Players: SG Adriel Nyorha 6-5 2025 (No. 96 On3.com), PF Elton James 6-8 2026, C Szymon Borowski 6-11 2026, PF Tyson Thompson 6-9 2026, SG Josiah Johnson Freeman 6-5 2027.
+Key Players: SG Adriel Nyorha 6-5 2025 (No. 96 On3.com, Arkansas St. commit), PF Elton James 6-8 2026, C Szymon Borowski 6-11 2026, PF Tyson Thompson 6-9 2026, SG Josiah Johnson Freeman 6-5 2027.

 Why This Ranking: The Lions opened up at No. 24 last season, and were a talented team that accumulated a few too many losses to remain in that range.
 Coach Antonio Lowe (214-53) has another talented team, but we’ll slow play them this time around.
 Nyorha is a Canadian transplant who is a matchup problem at his size and with the ability to use ball screens or play off the ball.
 James is a quality face-up forward who can handle the ball and knock down the perimeter shot.
 Borowski, from Poland, moves well without the ball on offense and provides rim protection.
 “Our strength is our size and the depth we have in the middle, but we are an inexperienced team,” Lowe said.